Emergency Shelters

 Providing immediate and temporary shelter for those experiencing homelessness, all shelters include spaces to sleep, and restroom and food access with many equipped with full kitchens and laundry rooms.

-If you’re experiencing or at-risk of homelessness, find help now, by calling 211 (toll free: 866-698-6155) or visiting 211info.org.
+If you’re experiencing or at-risk of homelessness, find help now, by calling 211 (toll free: 866-698-6155).
+More information at links below.

 Our Approach to Shelters